dan-zeman/UD_Finnish-PUD/README.txt

 The entire treebank is labeled as test set (and was used for testing in the shared task).
 If it is used for training in future research, the users should employ ten-fold cross-validation.

+# Changelog

+* 2017-11-15 v2.1
+  * First official release after it was used as a surprise dataset in the CoNLL 2017 shared task.